-Massachusetts close to enacting economic nexus, marketplace facilitator law
+Massachusetts enacts economic nexus, marketplace facilitator law

 Massachusetts lawmakers have sent the 2020 budget to Governor Charlie Baker at last — three weeks after the start of the 2019–2020 fiscal year.
 It includes remote sales tax provisions the governor championed when introducing his budget proposal: sales tax collection requirements for remote sellers and marketplace facilitators.